 Clark Construction was selected to be the Construction Manager/General Contractor (CM/GC) through a competitive solicitation in July 2017.
 Clark led a team of "Core Trade Subcontractors," specifically: C/S Erectors for the exterior building envelope, Southland Industries for mechanical and plumbing, and Rosendin Electric for electrical.
 Temporary Certificate of Occupancy (TCO) was granted on July 22, 2021, Substantial Completion was issued on August 27, 2021, 25 days ahead of schedule and final payment to both Clark Construction and HOK Architects was made in December 2022.
 DBI issued the Certificate of Final Completion and Occupancy (CFCO) on January 6, 2022.
 The project was obligated to achieve LEED Gold certification which was confirmed in July 2022.
-SFAC Artwork fabrication will be completed in November and installation is planned for January 2025.
-The project is currently in financial closeout and the remaining project savings will be transferred to the Police Facilities bond component in mid-FY25.
+The remaining savings \$2.7M was transferred to the Police Facilities bond component in Q3 FY25.
+The SFAC Arts Commission will inspect the finished artwork in Indianapolis on 4/16/25.
+If no punch list items are identified, the art will ship in early May with installation in mid-May.
+The exact installation schedule is contingent of the road closure permit with MTA.